 We have all seen the spectacular (sometimes humorous), but often horrifying videos of rack collapses.
 They’re all over YouTube.
 Below are six steps to look for to help prevent pallet rack collapses.

-- Check pallet spacing.
 Don’t place pallets too close together; this causes issues with lift truck access and makes a collapse more likely.
-Pallets should have adequate spacing between them not only for purposes of preventing a reach truck from hitting load beams, but also for fire safety compliance.
-(According to the National Fire Protection Association, there must be a six inch horizontal “flue space” between loads in a rack structure.)
+Pallets should have adequate spacing between them not only for purposes of preventing a reach truck from hitting load beams but also for fire safety compliance.
+(According to the National Fire Protection Association, there must be a six-inch horizontal “flue space” between loads in a rack structure.)
 Does your rack have it?

-- Specify the right racking system.
-Be certain that if you are storing high density, heavy loads like liquids, that you specify the right rack type.
-You may need a bolted or structural rack rather than standard teardrop.
+Be certain that if you are storing high-density, heavy loads like liquids, you specify the right rack type.
+You may need a bolted or structural rack rather than a standard teardrop.
 Seek professional assistance if you aren’t sure.

-- Finally, train your people for safety.
-Let them know that rack isn’t safe if it’s hit, if it’s loaded with too much, or loaded incorrectly.
+Let them know that the rack isn’t safe if it’s hit if it’s loaded with too much, or loaded incorrectly.
 Make sure they understand the severe consequences of rack accidents.